 “We were just sad,” Ballard said.

 The reaction was muted, long blank stares and a few tears.
-Mostly though, Ballard said, the room was eerily silent, devoid of the energy that typically persisted around this team.
+Mostly though, the room was eerily silent, devoid of the energy that typically persisted around this team.

 Some athletes cried; others remained stoic.

 “When I came here as a freshman,” Shockley said.
 “He told me he was going to leave, maybe before I left.
 I kind of expected it.”

 Toukene knew that if he were to get through this, he had to concentrate on coaching, on sticking with his gut.

 “People focus on the running part and the state titles,” he said.
 “It’s not.
 It’s about changing kids lives.
 It’s a bigger mission than just teaching them how to run.
 Before we even get on the track, I try to teach them about life.
 If they’re successful in life, they can become better athletes.
 I’m trying to teach them discipline.
 I’m trying to teach them (that), if they have good habits, they also become better athletes.”

 Before the night is over at The VA Showcase, Toukene gathers up his things and walks around the Liberty University facility one final time.
 The entire place is colored in reds and blues.
 But Toukene, still wearing his black hat with the brown rim, pushes it low on his face.

 He wants some time to himself, maybe to disappear for a moment.
 One last time in this place before this chapter ends.

 He walks up the stairs and sees a poster memorializing Darius Dixon, a former Western Branch sprinter he coached, a student he guided to college.
 Dixon’s life ended in 2013.
 He died tragically in a car accident and his career was cut short.
 Toukene couldn’t help but let out a tear.